ExplicITConsulting/set-outlooksignatures.com/details.en.md

 - Linux, macOS: PowerShell 7+ ('pwsh')

 Set-OutlookSignatures can run in two modes:
 - In the security context of the currently logged-in user.
-This is recommended for most scenarios.
+  - This mode is recommended for most scenarios as it allows Set-OutlookSignatures to read which mailboxes the user added to Outlook or Outlook Web, and as this mode does not require central computing ressources.
-  In combination with the [Benefactor Circle add-on](/benefactorcircle), signatures are also made available as Exchange Online roaming signatures and can be used by the [Outlook add-in](/outlookaddin).
-This makes signatures available when accessing the mailbox from Outlook on a client on which Set-OutlookSignatures does not run.
+  - In combination with the [Benefactor Circle add-on](/benefactorcircle), signatures are also made available as Exchange Online roaming signatures and can be used by the [Outlook add-in](/outlookaddin).
+Both make signatures available when accessing the mailbox from Outlook on a client on which Set-OutlookSignatures does not run.
 - On a central system, using a service account to push signatures into users mailboxes.
-  This mode is ideal when users log on to clients where Set-OutlookSignatures can not be run in their security context (shared devices with a master login, users with a Microsoft 365 F-license, users only using phones or Android/iOS tablets), in BYOD scenarios, or when your simply want do not want to run Set-OutlookSignatures on any of your clients.
-See the parameter '[SimulateAndDeploy](/parameters#19-simulateanddeploy)' for details.
+  - This mode is ideal when users log on to clients where Set-OutlookSignatures can not be run in their security context (shared devices with a master login, users with a Microsoft 365 F-license, users only using phones or Android/iOS tablets), in BYOD scenarios, or when your simply want do not want to run Set-OutlookSignatures on any of your clients.
+See the '[SimulateAndDeploy](/parameters#19-simulateanddeploy)' parameter for details.
+  - SimulateAndDeploy considers additional mailboxes when the user added them in Outlook Web, when they are passed via the '[SimulateMailboxes](/parameters#38-virtualmailboxconfigfile)' parameter, or when being added dynamically via the '[VirtualMailboxConfigFile](/parameters#38-virtualmailboxconfigfile)' parameter.
-  In combination with the [Benefactor Circle add-on](/benefactorcircle), signatures are also made available as Exchange Online roaming signatures and can be used by the [Outlook add-in](/outlookaddin).
-This makes signatures available when accessing the mailbox from Outlook on a client on which Set-OutlookSignatures does not run.
+  - In combination with the [Benefactor Circle add-on](/benefactorcircle), signatures are also made available as Exchange Online roaming signatures and can be used by the [Outlook add-in](/outlookaddin).
+Both make signatures available when accessing the mailbox from Outlook on a client on which Set-OutlookSignatures does not run.

-On Windows, Outlook and Word are typically used, but not required in all constellations:
+On Windows, Outlook and Word are usually required, but not in all constellations:
 - When Outlook 2010 or higher is installed and has profiles configured, Outlook is used as source for mailboxes to deploy signatures for.
   - If Outlook is not installed or configured, New Outlook is used if available.
   - If New Outlook is configured as default application in Outlook, New Outlook is used.